Odd zeta motive and linear forms in odd zeta values: Computation of the zeta motives

 The first terms are

 Let us put

 We view~$\Sigma_k^{(n)}$ as a relative cycle with rational coefficients.
-The change of indexing is here to remind the reader that~$\Sigma_k^{(n)}$ lives in weight~$\leq 2k$.
+The change of indexing is here to remind the reader that~$\Sigma_k^{(n)}$ lives in weight less than or equal to $2k$.
 We have thus proved the following result.

 \begin{prop} The classes~$[\Sigma_k^{(n)}]$, for~$k=1,\ldots,n$, form a basis of~$\T^{(n),\vee}_\B$ and the period matrix of~$\T^{(n)}$ in the~$w$-basis and the~$\Sigma$-basis is the diagonal matrix~$\mathrm{Diag}(2\pi i, \ldots, (2\pi i)^n)$. \end{prop}